WheteThunger/AutomatedWorkcarts/README.md

   - `LootTunnel` (`true` or `false`) -- This affects straight tunnels that spawn NPCs and loot.
   - `Intersection` (`true` or `false`) -- This affects 3-way intersections.
   - `LargeIntersection` (`true` or `false`) -- This affects 4-way intersections.
 - `MaxConductors` -- The maximum number of automated trains allowed on the map at once.
 Set to `-1` for no limit.
-Note that having multiple automated workcarts on a single train will count as only one conductor.
+Note that having multiple automated workcarts on a single train will count as only one conductor. **Exception:** Trains spawned by this plugin are not subject to the conductor limit, nor do they count toward the conductor limit.
+This exception is intentional because it allows you to force specific trains to always have conductors while limiting the conductors in other areas.
 - `ConductorOutfit` -- Items to use for the outfit of each conductor.
 - `ColoredMapMarker`
   - `Enabled` (`true` or `false`) -- Whether to enable colored map markers.
 Enabling this has a performance cost.